Return on Capital Employed Calculator (ROCE)

 There are three simple steps you need to calculate ROCE by hand.
-Of course, you can get the data and input it into our great return on capital employed calculator to get the result even faster.
+Of course, you can get the data and input it into our great return on the capital employed calculator to get the result even faster.

 First, get EBIT.
-You can work backward the value of EBIT by using net income and adding back tax provisions and interests expense, or you can take the operating income from the income statement.
+You can work backward the value of EBIT by using net income and adding back tax provisions and interest expense, or you can take the operating income from the income statement.

 From the balance sheet, take the total assets and the